NCLAT directs NCLT Ahmedabad to take call on ArcelorMittal's Essar Steel bid by March 8

-A two-member NCLAT bench, headed by Justice S J Mukhopadhaya, said that if the Ahmedabad bench of National Company Law Tribunal (NCLT) fails to pass an order by this deadline, it would call records and pass an order.
+A two-member NCLAT bench, headed by Justice S J Mukhopadhaya, on Thursday observed that hearing was not concluded and final order was yet to be passed.

-The National Company Law Appellate Tribunal (NCLAT) on Thursday directed the NCLT Ahmedabad bench to take a decision on the Rs 42,000-crore resolution plan submitted by ArcelorMittal for debt-ridden Essar Steel by March 8.
+The National Company Law Appellate Tribunal (NCLAT) Thursday again directed the NCLT Ahmedabad bench to take a decision by March 8 on the Rs 42,000-crore bid submitted by ArcelorMittal for the acquisition of debt-ridden Essar Steel.

+This is the third time in last one month when NCLAT has directed the Ahmedabad bench of National Company Law Tribunal (NCLT) to pass a final order over the resolution plan submitted by global steel major ArcelorMittal.

+Earlier, on February 4 NCLAT had directed the Ahmedabad bench of the NCLT to take a decision on the plan by February 11 and failing to which it may call for records and pass appropriate order under Section 31 of the I&B Code.

 The appellate tribunal has directed to list the matter on March 13 for next hearing.